All of West Virginia's public schools are closed due to a teacher walk-out over pay

-(CNN)Public schools across West Virginia are closed Thursday as teachers and other school employees hit the picket lines, demanding higher wages and better benefits.
+(CNN)Public schools across West Virginia will remain closed through Monday as teachers and other school employees hit the picket lines, demanding higher wages and better benefits.

-According to Dale Lee, president of the West Virginia Education Association (WVEA), teachers in all of the state's 55 counties are participating in the planned two-day walk-out, and a group will march Thursday morning to the capitol building in Charleston.
+"We've heard them loud and clear.
+They're not ready [to return]," West Virginia Education Association President Dale Lee announced Friday.

+Teachers from across the state congregated in Charleston Friday morning, continuing the demonstration that had begun at the state capitol Thursday.
+Locally, teachers are walking picket lines in front of individual schools, according to Christine Campbell, president of the American Federation of Teachers-West Virginia.
+Every public school across the state's 55 counties is closed Friday, according to data from the West Virginia Board of Education.

 West Virginia employs nearly 20,000 classroom teachers in its public schools and has more than 277,000 students enrolled, according to Alyssa Keedy of the West Virginia Department of Education.